abdul4rehman215/CIS-Top-20-Controls/lab04-controlled-use-of-administrative-privileges/interview_qna.md

-# 🧠 Interview Q&A — Lab 04: Controlled Use of Administrative Privileges (CIS Control 4)
+# 🧠 Interview Q&A — Lab 04: Controlled Use of Administrative Privileges (CIS Controls)

 > This Q&A focuses on least privilege, sudo group auditing, sudoers configuration, and safe privilege changes.